Mahogany Inn

-The Mahogany Inn, also called the Old Mahogany Inn, is a historic building on the Great Eastern Highway in Mahogany Creek in Western Australia.
+The Mahogany Inn, also called the Old Mahogany Inn, is an historic building at the Great Eastern Highway in Mahogany Creek in Western Australia.

 Under various owners and tenants, a range of brief histories were produced of the inn, as well as the occasional newspaper article.

 The inn has had a range of modifications in surrounding grounds and buildings, however the main building remains intact.